Don’t sell yourself short

 - Have they done any research?
 Do they know their target audience?

-Before making a commitment, get to know your client, their business, and their needs.
+Before committing, get to know your client, their business, and their needs.
 Treat it like a first date.
-You need to find out as much information as possible, so you’re able to set realistic expectations and prices.
+You need to find out as much information as possible so you’re able to set realistic expectations and prices.

 Once you have this information, it’s time to consider your workload.
 When considering your workload and how much to charge, spend some time thinking about how long the following will take you: